Orlando Itinerary – two weeks in Orlando

-Don’t bother with: Star Tours, which is a pretty dated simulator ride that will almost certainly close when Galaxy’s Edge opens.
+Don’t bother with: Star Tours, which is a pretty dated simulator ride that will almost certainly close now Galaxy’s Edge is open.

 Head straight to: Toy Story Land (if you arrive first thing).
 If you arrive after midday, save this section of the park until later in the afternoon when crowds reduce.